Mechanising G\"odel-L\"ob provability logic in HOL Light: Basics of Modal Logic

-The above formalisation is essentially the one presented in Harrison's HOL Light Tutorial~\cite[§~20]{harrisontutorial}.
+The above formalisation is essentially presented in Harrison's HOL Light Tutorial~\cite[§~20]{harrisontutorial}.
 Notice that the usual notion of Kripke frame requires that the set of possible worlds is non-empty: that condition could be imposed by adapting the \verb|valid| relation.
-We have preferred to stick to Harrison's original definitions in our code, but in the next section, when we define the classes of frames we are dealing with, the requirement on \verb|W| is correctly integrated in the corresponding types.
+We have preferred to stick to Harrison's original definitions in our code.
+However, in the next section, when we define the classes of frames, we are dealing with for GL, the requirement on \verb|W| is correctly integrated with the corresponding types.